RayOffiah/asciidoctor-external-callout-ruby/README.md

 The extension also adds a class called `external-callout-list` to the list of definitions at the bottom of the source block.
 (There's probably no need to adjust the styling for this.)

-Then to convert a document with a stylesheet, use something like this:
+To convert a document with a stylesheet, use something like this:

 ```ruby
 Asciidoctor.convert_file File.join(File.dirname(__FILE__), 'sample.adoc'),